Tsuna Sawada: Abilities

-Tsuna received an upgrade from the metal craftsman Talbot.
-This gave him the Ring of The Vongola Ver.
-10. This new form allows him to access higher level of flame output and increases the power of the original x burner with the attack having a 'face' which is similar to Natsu's in appearance.
-This attack is so powerful that it was able to destroy the black hole that Emna was trapped in.
-Another technique is the XX Burner.
-It is a modified X Burner, being twice as powerful since in this technique, both gloves shoot hard flames, while arm thrusters shoot soft flames that act as support.
+Later on, Tsuna receives an upgrade from the metal craftsman Talbot which gives him the Ring of The Vongola Ver.
+10. This new form allows him to access a higher level of flame output and increases the power of the original x burner, with the attack having a 'face' which resembles Natsu's.
+Another technique is the XX Burner, which is a modified X Burner that is twice as powerful since both gloves shoot hard flames while arm thrusters shoot soft flames.